Codemaster-RED/codemaster-portfolio-starter/README.md

-## To access course materials go to https://portfolio-starter.codemaster.red/ **sign up**.
+## To access free course materials go to https://portfolio-starter.codemaster.red/ **sign up**.
 You'll receive the materials in your inbox!

 # 🚀 Web Development Portfolio Starter Kit